limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/shared/README.md

 ## One-line version

-**This folder contains the small, reusable support layer that keeps the official flagship demos readable, replay-friendly, and easy to audit.**
+**This folder contains the small, reusable support layer that keeps the official flagship demos readable, replay-first, and easy to audit.**

 ---